 Start your powder run just 25 minutes from JR Iiyama Station at

-Togari Onsen is easily accessible, about 15 minutes by car or 25 minutes by shuttle bus from JR Iiyama Station.
-Another feature is the outstanding view overlooking Shinano-daira.
-The
+Togari Onsen boasts excellent accessibility, being only about 15 minutes by car or 25 minutes by shuttle bus from JR Iiyama Station.
+It also features superb views overlooking the Shinano Plain.

-hotspots for powder skiers are the abundant snowfall and good quality, as well as the tree run course and three ungroomed runs.
-When nearby Nozawa Onsen is crowded on weekends or when the gondola is closed due to strong winds, it's a good idea to ski efficiently on the powder at nearby Togari Onsen.
+For powder skiers, its main draw is the abundant snowfall and excellent snow quality, along with the availability of tree runs and three ungroomed courses.
+When nearby Nozawa Onsen is crowded on weekends or the gondola is shut down due to strong winds, Togari Onsen is a wise choice for efficient powder skiing.

-In addition to skiing, there are plenty of activities to enjoy for beginners to advanced skiers, such as snowmobile night cruises and fat bikes on snow.
+Besides skiing, there are plenty of other activities to enjoy, from beginners to advanced skiers, including snowmobile night cruises and fat bike rides.

 Longest run: